chrodriguez/mo_backup/README.md

 * Supports installing rbenv globally and the backup gem inside it.
 * Provides a method to generate the backup configuration file (the model) for:
   * Application files.
-  * MySQL and MongoDB databases.
+  * MySQL, MongoDB and Redis databases.
 * Supports:
-  * Dropbox, Amazon S3 and SFTP as storages.
+  * Dropbox, Amazon S3, SCP and SFTP as storages.
   * Backup scheduling.
   * Compression with Gzip.
   * Mail relay configuration.